-Barlow & Sanderson Company (1862?-1881?) – Established by Vermont men, Jared L. Sanderson and Bradley Barlow during the Civil War, the Barlow-Sanderson Overland Mail Company first carried the mail and operated a stage line between Sedalia and Warrensburg, Missouri and by 1863, was also operating a line from Kansas City, Missouri to Fort Scott, Kansas.
+Established by Vermont men Jared L. Sanderson and Bradley Barlow during the Civil War, the Barlow-Sanderson Overland Mail Company first carried the mail and operated a stage line between Sedalia and Warrensburg, Missouri.
+By 1863, was also operating a line from Kansas City, Missouri to Fort Scott, Kansas.
 In 1866, they began to expand westward and transferred their headquarters from Kansas City to Junction City, Colorado.

 Two years later, despite rumors of bribery and corruption within the company, the stage line continued to expand.
-However, by 1878, Bradley Barlow withdrew and the name of the company was changed to J.L.
+However, by 1878, Bradley Barlow withdrew, and the name of the company was changed to J.L.
 Sanderson and Company Overland Stage and Express Line.
-In 1879, the railroad was pushing through Colorado, dramatically cutting into the stage line business but the company hung on for several more years, once again relocating its headquarters to Buena Vista.
-Though business was down, the stage lines continued to operate into the 1880’s, though often plagued by bandits.
+In 1879, the railroad was pushing through Colorado, dramatically cutting into the stage line business.
+Still, the company hung on for several more years, once again relocating its headquarters to Buena Vista.
+Though business was down, the stage lines continued to operate into the 1880s, though often plagued by bandits.